hasura/learn-graphql/tutorials/frontend/react-rxdb/tutorial-site/content/hasura-setup/2-database-schema.md

 ## Permissions

-A user should be able to create, select, update and delete only todos belonging to him.
+A user is able to create, select, update and delete only todos that belong to them.
 This can be enforced by setting permissions as shown below:

 ![Permissions](https://graphql-engine-cdn.hasura.io/learn-hasura/assets/graphql-react-rxdb/todos-permission.png)